-Before entering in deep of the article, let us start off with a simple definition of climate change.
+Before entering deep of the article, let us start off with a simple definition of climate change.

 Is climate change something real?